×

 Pro Tip: Mount one on the driver’s door or keep it within arm’s reach—not in the trunk.

-10. First Aid Kit: Not Just for Minor Cuts
+10. Comprehensive First Aid Kit: More Than Just Bandages

 A proper first aid kit goes beyond a few band-aids.
 It should be able to treat cuts, sprains, allergic reactions, and basic trauma until help arrives.